-The Earthman sat at a bench, wedged in a booth that overlooked the rail terminex of Brinner’s largest city, Llegamos.
+The Earthman sat at a bench, wedged in a booth overlooking the rail terminex of Brinner’s largest city, Llegamos.
 In seven megahours, the sun will rise and the entire city’s population will either migrate deeper underground or take the railships to escape the harsh radiation from the red-dwarf star, Obirus.

 Aris asked, “Can this slave interpret it better?
 Does it speak?”

 Owis looked at the slender, dark mauve humanoid.
 He’d seen these in every galaxy he’d ever visited.
 Reliable and resourceful, their loyal nature was legendary.